Remembrance Day in

 To observe Remembrance Day in Canada, various ceremonies take place across the country, typically featuring the laying of wreaths, parades, moments of silence, and the playing of the "Last Post".
 The national ceremony is held at the National War Memorial in Ottawa, attended by the Governor General, the Prime Minister, and other dignitaries.
 Canadians also traditionally wear red poppies, as symbols of remembrance, in the weeks leading up to November 11.
 On this day, the nation collectively remembers and honors the sacrifices made by its armed forces in pursuit of peace and freedom.

-Top Tweets for Remembrance Day -Updated
+Top X Posts (formerly Tweets) for Remembrance Day -Updated

 Top facts & quotes about Remembrance Day